 Apache Solr is a search platfrom from Apache Lucene Project.
-Drupal has integration with Apache Solr which is provided by Search API solr search which is dependent on Search API module.
+Drupal has integration with Apache Solr which is provided by Search API solr search.
+It is dependent on Search API module.
 Solr Server is usually installed on some external server which is used to index search data.
-Since servers are capable enough to index data for multiple sites, the same server can be configured to index data for multiple sites, this particular configuration is called Multi-Core Solr Configuration.
+The same server can also be configured to index data for multiple sites, this particular configuration is called Multi-Core Solr Configuration.

 On a linux server, the following packages have to be installed.(This blog is basically aimed for ubuntu, please find the corresponding command for your linux distributions.)

 sudo apt-get install openjdk-7-jdk #Install Java